Ud – Jan. 2016

 Scordisci AR Drachm.
 Dachreiter type.
 Serbia/Bulgaria (2/ 1 c.
 BC)

-Laureate head (of Zeus?) right / Horse trotting left.
+Laureate head right / Horse trotting left.
 Wheel of Taranis above

-Evidence for the worship of Taranis, and the depiction of the Solar Wheel associated with this Celtic deity on coins and other artifacts across Europe, is particularly important as it clearly illustrates that, despite regional differences between the pan-Celtic peoples in terms of material culture, certain core religious beliefs and iconography were shared, and remained constant despite temporal and geographic dispersion.
+Evidence for the worship of Taranis across Europe, and the depiction of the Solar Wheel associated with this Celtic deity on coins and other artifacts, is particularly important as it again illustrates that although regional differences existed between the pan-Celtic peoples in terms of material culture, certain core religious beliefs and iconography were shared, and remained constant despite temporal and geographic dispersion.